AJ58O/ValidatorRewards/README.md

     "publicKey":"paymentPointer"
 }
 ```

-Getting your validator added will involve submitting a pull request with a comment, the comment must be a signed SHA256 message, decrypted using your public key.
-The message must be your ILP payment pointer.
-If you are able to successfully do that, I'll add you to the config.
-Alternatively, if I know you already, you can DM me on twitter or submit a pull request.
+1. Fork the repo
+2. Add your node/validator to the object in config.py
+3. Submit a pull request
+4. Offer some sort of proof that you own this validator

+If you don't know how to do 1-3, reach out to me on twitter: https://twitter.com/AJ58O

 ### Installation/Running: